alexfernandez/loadtest/doc/tcp-sockets.md

 # TCP Sockets Performance

-To improve performance the author tried out using raw TCP sockets using the [net module](https://nodejs.org/api/net.html), instead of the [HTTP module](https://nodejs.org/api/http.html).
+To improve performance the author has tried out using raw TCP sockets using the [net module](https://nodejs.org/api/net.html), instead of the [HTTP module](https://nodejs.org/api/http.html).
 This is the story of how it went.